Top 10 Best Dividend Paying Whole Life Insurance Companies

 (company history, reliability)

-Our top 10 best dividend paying whole life insurance companies have a solid track record for stability as we believe this is essential to maximize your “safe investment bucket“.
+Our top 10 best dividend paying whole life insurance companies have proven track records for stability, which we consider essential for maximizing your “safe investment bucket”.

-So we’re only focusing on well established mutual whole life insurance companies with solid financial strength and a top credit rating.
+We focus exclusively on well-established mutual whole life insurance companies with solid financial strength and top credit ratings.

-We’re using A.M.
-Best’s ratings as a benchmark when comparing companies…just our preference, although you’re welcome to check your rating index of choice (Fitch, Moody’s or Standard & Poor’s).
+We prefer A.M.
+Best’s ratings as our benchmark when comparing companies, though you’re welcome to check alternative rating indices (Fitch, Moody’s, or Standard & Poor’s).
 A.M.
-Best ratings range from A++ at the top to D- at the bottom.(3)
+Best ratings range from A++ (highest) to D- (lowest).

 Criteria 4 – Flexibility

-Simply put, some companies are more flexible than other when it comes to premium design, paid-up additions and structuring a policy that suits your goals.
+Simply put, some companies offer more flexibility than others regarding premium design, paid-up additions, and structuring policies that match your goals.

-For our purposes, flexibility refers to both the availability of various riders, flexibility in allowing for paid-up additional insurance AND other ways of accommodating those seeking to maximize cash value accumulation.
+For our purposes, flexibility refers to the availability of various riders, flexibility in allowing paid-up additional insurance, and other accommodations for those seeking to maximize cash value accumulation.

-At the end of the day, one HUGE factor is how accommodating the insurance company is with you maximizing your policy to build wealth.
+Ultimately, a HUGE factor is how accommodating the insurance company is in helping you maximize your policy for wealth building.

-Some insurers appear like good candidates but fail the test because of rigid “rules” that prevent you from utilizing your policy to its fullest potential.
+Some insurers look promising but fail our test due to rigid “rules” that prevent policyholders from utilizing their policies to their fullest potential.

-We have chosen to avoid those providers and rather focus on insurers that do their best to help you, the insured, whenever possible.
+We avoid such providers and focus instead on insurers that prioritize helping you, the insured, whenever possible.

 Criteria 5 – Overall Suitability